Top 10 Short Stories

 An epic that was made famous in a film starring Jake Gyllenhall and Heath Ledger, Brokeback Mountain actually started off as a short story by Annie Proulx.
 Ennis Del Mar, a cowboy who has lost his job and must move from his house unexpectedly falls for another man who crosses his path called Jack Twist.

-*Digitalbook is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program which provides a means for sites to earn advertising fees by advertising and linking to the Amazon LLC marketplaces.
+*Digitalbook is a participant in the Amazon Services LLC Associates Program.
+An affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to the Amazon LLC marketplaces.